baskerville/thmkit/README.md

 - `-c, --color-scheme COLOR_SCHEME` — Read colors from the given file.

-- `-i, --color-space LCH|Lab|CMYK` — Set the color space of the color scheme.
+- `-i, --color-space LCH|Lab|CMYK` — Set the input color space.

-- `-o, --output-directory OUTPUT_DIR` — Define where the compiled templates will be stored.
+- `-o, --output-directory OUTPUT_DIR` — Define where the rendered templates will be stored.

 - `-s, --filename-suffix SUFFIX` — Add the given suffix to the output file names.